Frequently Asked Questions Regarding COVID-19

 3. Are prisons on lockdown due to COVID-19?

 No. Many regular activities such as educational programs and inmate jobs are continuing.
+Occasionally, movement is temporarily restricted in order to complete temperature checks and the necessary cleaning measures.

 4. Do inmates have access to soap and hand sanitizers?